PenHsuanWang/debezium-cdc-source-control-webui-react/README.md

 initializes `schema.history.internal.kafka.topic` to `schema-changes.<connector
 name>` so that MySQL connectors start without additional manual configuration.

+For advanced tuning you can enable the expert mode by appending `?beta=true` to the URL and using the "Switch to expert mode" link on the first step of the wizard.
+This opens a JSON editor for pasting a full Debezium configuration.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.